JesusLuvsYooh/QuickStartHeadlessMirror/README.md

 3a: Check the Player Prefab has NetworkTransform on it<br/>
 ![NetworkTransform](https://user-images.githubusercontent.com/57072365/101388283-a1d20b80-38b7-11eb-9adf-28a24ad1a63a.jpg)

-3b: Check MyScene NetworkManager has a Transport, you can use any (Telepathy, LiteNet, Asio, Ignorance etc)<br/>
+3b: Check MyScene NetworkManager has a Transport, you can use any (KCP, Telepathy, LiteNet, Asio, Ignorance etc)<br/>
 ![NetworkManager](https://user-images.githubusercontent.com/57072365/101388278-a0084800-38b7-11eb-8462-bcb47933e91a.jpg)

 3c: Check the Build Settings has the 2 main scenes, make sure GamesList is set as the first scene.<br/>